 Being able to provide specific examples of when you were able to handle a conflict, provide difficult feedback, or address a sensitive issue will demonstrate that you have the willingness and capability to handle the “people” aspect of a management position.
 And believe me, there are plenty of experienced managers that won’t or can’t deal with people issues, so it really will set you apart.

 Create and Manage a Budget

 As a manager, I would love it if one of my employees volunteered to create and manage a budget for me!
 While some managers enjoy the number crunching aspect of management, it’s my least favorite part.
 If you’re good at Excel, you can learn to create and manage a budget.
 A good place to start is with your home budget.

 If you can’t convince your boss to let go of the budgeting responsibility, you can still do what you can do learn finance, budgeting, and accounting.
 Take a course, learn to do a cost-benefit analysis and ROI, and learn to speak like a bean-counter (A Finance and Accounting Glossary for the Non-Financial Manager.)

-There are a lot of more skills you can learn to prepare you to be a manager, including presentation skills, communication skills, leading change, and strategic thinking.
+There are a lot more skills you can learn to prepare for being manager, including presentation skills, communication skills, leading change, and strategic thinking.
 It’s important to be able to talk about what you have done, not what you could do.
 The suggestions listed above will give you that practical management experience needed to help land your first management position.